-Input from residents, business owners, financial institutions, nonprofits, and community groups, augmented by Census, ACS, and HUD's upper quartile data analysis, developed the NRSA Strategy Area.
-The data included in this document, the Housing Needs Analysis, the NRSA application, and other planning efforts commissioned by the Town support the ongoing need to stabilize this area.
+Input from residents, business owners, financial institutions, nonprofits, and community groups, augmented by Census, ACS, and HUD's upper quartile data analysis, developed the

+NRSA Strategy Area.
+The data in this document, the Housing Needs Analysis, the NRSA application, and other Town planning efforts support the ongoing need to stabilize and revitalize this area.
-Potential projects include continuing the Micro-Enterprise Loan Program (MELP), which is only allowed in the NRSA.

 Projects funding permits may include water/sewer infrastructure and ADA access improvements, affordable housing, and other targeted services.
-In PY22, one of the Town of Barnstable's main focuses will be updating their Sewer Connection Loan Program's design to be more inclusive for renters.
-The Town is embarking on a major expansion of public wastewater infrastructure, and expanding the eligibility of the program to include low and moderate income residents in areas soon to be served by sewer will be a priority.
-Activities in the NRSA will be prioritized throughout PY22, as they most effectively meet the national objective, timely expenditure, and the 70 percent LMI benefit requirements established by HUD.
+Activities in the NRSA will be prioritized throughout PY23, as they most effectively meet the national objective, timely expenditure, and the 70 percent LMI benefit requirements established by HUD.